pitt-crc/keystone-api/docs/install/python.md

 ### Celery

-Celery and Celery Beat are both included when pip installing the `keystone_api` package.
+Celery and Celery Beat are both included when installing the `keystone_api` package.
-Both applications should be launched using the `keystone_api.apps.scheduler` as the target application.
+Both applications should be launched using `keystone_api.apps.scheduler` as the target application.

 ```bash
 celery -A keystone_api.apps.scheduler worker